BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 Notes:

 - Ensure the user has dump/restore privileges.
-- If you keep only relative file keys in docs and compute URLs at runtime, you don’t need to rewrite DB fields when buckets change.
+- If you keep only relative file keys in docs and compute URLs at runtime, you don't need to rewrite DB fields when buckets change.
-- If you’ve previously stored absolute URLs in upload docs, add a small one-off script to rewrite the `url` field.
+- If you've previously stored absolute URLs in upload docs, add a small one-off script to rewrite the `url` field.
 I can generate that if needed.

 ### Roll-forward/back